-V000 Internal compiler error. \$ \$ This message indicates an error in the con-
+V000 Internal compiler error. \$\$

 This message indicates an error in the compiler, rather than a user error - although it may be possible for a user error to cause an internal error.
 The severity may vary; if it is informative or warning, correct object code was probably generated, but it is not safe to rely on this.